 The picture-postcard view of DC, with the white marble columns of the Capitol building and Lincoln Memorial, dominates the downtown of the city.
 In many respects, the city centre reflects the unaccomplished visions of European city designers in the late enlightenment period; it was not possible to rip down and rebuild London or Paris from scratch, but Washington at the end of the 18th century was a blank slate, and the architectural plan devised by Pierre Charles L’Enfant was complete, with the entire city layout planned from the start.

 The architectural influences are hard to miss.
 The columns and marble draw heavily from Greek and Roman history, with the Supreme Court bearing more than a passing resemblance to the Parthenon in Athens.
-Such comparisons are hard to miss, but I was also struck by the similarity between the statue of Lincoln in his eponymous memorial, and historical descriptions of the Statue of Zeus at Olympia.
+I was also struck by the similarity between the statue of Lincoln in his eponymous memorial, and historical descriptions of the Statue of Zeus at Olympia.
 One of the seven wonders of the ancient world, the Statue of Zeus was famously seated, but so dominated the interior of the temple that it gave the sense that if Zeus were to stand, he would ‘unroof the temple’.
-Lincoln is perhaps not quite so large in comparison to the building in which his statue is housed, but his seated position seemed to suggest a similar idea in mind.
+Lincoln is perhaps not quite so large in comparison to the building in which his statue is housed, but his seated position seemed to suggest a similar idea.

 The Roman connection is there too.
-The Jefferson memorial is modelled from the Pantheon in Rome, and the Capitol building evokes strong connotations of Roman palaces.
+The Jefferson memorial is an homage to the Pantheon in Rome, and the Capitol building evokes strong connotations of Roman palaces.
 And perhaps it’s no coincidence, given the admiration for the Roman republic that the founding fathers had.
 It is worth noting that republican Rome was more primarily a red-brick city; the marble came later.
 Augustus, the first emperor boasted that he “found Rome a city of bricks, and left it a city of marble”.

 Looking at the city, it’s driven home for me the connections between the ideals under which America was founded and the culture and politics of ancient Rome and Greece.
 Representative democracy is inevitably linked with Athens, while the Roman republic is often compared with America in both favourable and unfavourable contexts.
 Recently I’ve been reading The Open Society & Its Enemies by Karl Popper, which digs into the philosophy of Plato as it informs our modern day politics.
 The influence of Plato on modern thought cannot be understated, and I’ve found Popper’s discussion of Plato’s work to be a fascinating juxtaposition with considerations of classical architecture and influence on America.